uccser/cs-field-guide/csfieldguide/chapters/content/en/network-communication-protocols/sections/application-level-protocols.md

 > You: "Can I have a can of soda please?"
 >
-> Shop Keeper: "Sure, here’s a can of soda"
+> Shop Keeper: "Sure, here’s a can of soda."

 {image file-path="img/chapters/asking-for-a-soda-cartoon.png" alt="Asking for a soda"}